infinity88888888/.github/profile/README.md

 | Optimisation | CPU-optimized | GPU-optimized |
 | Setup Difficulty | 🟢 Beginner-friendly | 🟡 Intermediate |

-Pick the one that suits you best, and start mining INFINITY today!
+Pick the one that suits you best, and start mining now.

+> 💡 **INFINITY is fully open-source and community-driven.**
+> We welcome contributions!
+If you have ideas, improvements, or bug fixes, feel free to open a pull request.
+> Let’s push mining forward together.